 While the aging of workers and fishing vessels progresses fisheries have been gaining attention as a place for employment, based on the diversification of values regarding work and life, and support is being provided for new fishery workers.

-With regard to Japan's food self-sufficiency ratio on a calorie supply basis, although there is a downward trend over the long term, it has been fluctuating at a level of around 40 percent since fiscal 1996.
-Whereas the ratio was 53 percent in fiscal 1980, it was 38 percent in fiscal 2019.
+Japan's food self-sufficiency ratio in terms of calories has shown a downward trend over the long term.
+It fell to 40 percent in fiscal 1998, and has fluctuated roughly around that level since.
+Whereas the ratio was 53 percent in fiscal 1985, it was 37 percent in fiscal 2020.
 The major reason behind the decrease in the food self-sufficiency ratio is that while declining in consumption of rice, for which demand can be met with domestic production, diversification of the Japanese dietary life has led to increased consumption of livestock products and oils and fats, for which overseas dependence for feed and raw materials is inevitable.

 Japan's present food self-sufficiency ratio is the lowest among major industrialized countries, and Japan is thus the world's leading net importer of agricultural products.